-(b) Medical records shall meet the requirements set forth in the current Accreditation Manual for Hospitals, published by the Joint Commission on Accreditation of Hospitals.
+(b) Medical records shall meet the requirements set forth in the current Accreditation Manual for Hospitals, published by the Joint Commission.

-(3) Prescription Practice and Medication Errors.
-All licensees shall adhere to requirements for the safe administration of drugs and biologicals, set forth in the current Accreditation Manual for Hospitals, published by the Joint Commission on Accreditation of Hospitals.
+(4) Prescription Practice and Medication Errors.
+All licensees shall adhere to requirements for the safe administration of drugs and biologicals, set forth in the current Accreditation Manual for Hospitals, published by the Joint Commission.

-(4) Guidelines in Specialties.

-(a) Anesthesiology.
-All licensees shall adhere to any Standards for Basic Intra-Operative Monitoring established by the American Society of Anesthesiologists.

-(b) Other Patient Care Assessment Standards.
-The Board views the Standards for Basic Intra-Operative Monitoring as an example of patient care assessment standards for other specialties.
-On or after November 1, 1987, the Board may promulgate regulations relevant to Patient Care Assessment Standards in other medical specialties.
-Prior to such promulgation, the Board of Registration in Medicine may receive suggested Patient Care Assessment Standards from appropriate local, state or national specialty societies and organizations.

 3.11: Miscellaneous Provisions

-(1) In addition, as part of its Qualified Patient Care Assessment Program, the health care facility's bylaws shall authorize the establishment of the following provisions:
+(1) In addition, as part of its Patient Care Assessment Program, the health care facility's bylaws shall authorize the establishment of the following provisions:

 (a) At least annually, every health care provider as defined by M.G.L. c.
 111, § 1, who is employed by or has privileges at the health care facility, or provides patient care on behalf of an HMO, shall receive written notice of the requirements and rights in M.G.L. c.
 112, § 5F.

-(b) Violation of any health care facility bylaw or regulation required as part of a Qualified Patient Care Assessment Program may be grounds for summary suspension of employment, practice, association for the purpose of providing patient care, or privileges at the health care facility or on behalf of an HMO.
+(b) Violation of any health care facility bylaw or regulation required as part of a Patient Care Assessment Program may be grounds for summary suspension of employment, practice, association for the purpose of providing patient care, or privileges at the health care facility or on behalf of an HMO.

-3.11: continued

-(c) Patients' Rights.
-Prior to or within 24 hours following admission to a health care facility, every patient (or the person from whom informed consent must be obtained) shall receive written notice, in plain language, of the rights established by M.G.L. c.
-111, § 70E, except that if the patient is a member of a health maintenance organization and the health care facility is owned by or controlled by such organization, such notice shall be provided at the time of enrollment in such organization and also upon admittance to said facility.
-Such rights shall be conspicuously posted in the health care facility.
-In addition, all such patients shall be informed that they may file complaints with a designated office, person or committee established under 243 CMR 3.07(3)(f), and of the existence of the Board, the Department of Public Health, and their addresses and telephone numbers.

-(d) The health care facility shall require that the appropriate personnel respond promptly and in no event in more than 30 days to a second health care facility's "reasonable inquiry" under 243 CMR 3.05 regarding a health care provider's application for employment, practice, association or privileges at the second health care facility.
+(c) The health care facility shall require that the appropriate personnel respond promptly and in no event in more than 30 days to a second health care facility's "reasonable inquiry" under 243 CMR 3.05 regarding a health care provider's application for employment, practice, association or privileges at the second health care facility.
 The health care facility shall maintain personnel records regarding its health care providers for a minimum of ten years.

 (2) Where it appears that a health care facility has engaged in a pattern and practice of violating M.G.L. c.
-111, § 203 or 243 CMR 3.00, or if there is any other indication of a serious violation, the Board shall report same to the Department of Public Health or Division of Insurance for such action as is warranted.
+111, § 203 or 243 CMR 3.00, or if there is any other indication of a serious violation, the Board shall report the violation to the Department of Public Health or Division of Insurance for such action as is warranted.